 Figure 2.
 Daily discharge and Monthly N flux at Fort Barnwell North Carolina at the bottom of the Neuse River Basin.
-This graph represents over 461,000 individual measurements at this one station.
+This graph represents over 497,000 individual measurements at this one station.

-El Nino or warm central Pacific conditions occurred in 2002, 2006, 2009 2012 and 2014 (Figure 3).
+El Nino or warm central Pacific conditions occurred in 2002, 2007, 2010 2012, and 2016 (Figure 3).
 Highest annual nitrate fluxes to coastal North Carolina with degraded water quality conditions occurred after these events.
-The magnitude of flux and water quality degradation correlates to the strength and duration of the El Nino event and the position of the NAO phase.
-The largest nitrate flux to coastal waters occurred after the 2009-10 El Nino event which had a long duration with a positive NAO phase (Figure 2).
+The magnitude of flux and water quality degradation correlates to the strength and duration of the El Nino event and the BHI and NAO phases.
+The largest nitrate flux to coastal waters occurred after the 2016 El Nino event which had a long duration with a positive NAO phase (Figure 3).
 In 2014 a small warm event occurred in the equatorial Pacific, but the NAO was in a negative phase and nitrate flux in the basin was low, similar to the 2012 event (Figure 3).
-However, the largest El Nino is building in the winter of 2015, so fluxes will increase during the spring of 2016.
+A cold La Nina is building in the winter of 2017, so fluxes will decrease during the spring of 2017.

-WATER QUALITY FORCAST FOR 2016
+WATER QUALITY FORCAST FOR 2017

 Legislative committees and NC voters have asked "why are there good and bad water quality years"?
 Is water quality improving or degrading in the Neuse Basin, which had massive fish kills in the 1990's?
-High nitrate fluxes and bad or good water quality years correlate with the ENSO (El Nino - warm and La Nina - cold) 3-5 year oscillations modulated by the North Atlantic Oscillation (3 to 6 months).
+High nitrate fluxes and bad or good water guality years correlate with the ENSO (EI Nino - warm and La Nina - cold) 3-5 year oscillations modulated by the Bermuda High and North Atlantic Oscillation (3 to 6 months).
 To compare water quality between different years, similar climatic states must be compared.
 This is why long term high resolution data sets like the RiverNet program are important and need to be continued.
 There are two indications that water quality conditions in the Neuse are getting better and high resolution monitoring needs to continue to document these trends.
 The average nitrate concentrations in the basin increased up to 2010 and have been decreasing since in a stepwise fashion (Figure 4).
 The large nitrate flux of 2010 in the Neuse Basin was associated with a strong El Nino event in the Pacific Ocean, and with increased discharge in the basin (Figure 3).
-During the winter of 2016 flux of nitrate increased moderately because the NAO was in a negative phase while ENSO was building into a super warm phase.
-If the ENSO continues to strengthen in the Pacific water quality may decrease in the Neuse Estuary this summer.
+During the winter of 2016 flux of nitrate increased while the NAO was in a negative phase and remained high during the large El Nino event, but average concentrations continued to fall.
+Concentrations did not rise during 2016-17 when the cool La Nina developed.
+During this period nitrate fluxes fell, except for the excursion upward during October Hurricane Matthew.